dangtuanhuy/assembla-to-jira-migration/README.md

 ## Introduction

 Have you ever wanted to use Jira instead of Assembla, but were afraid that the switch to Jira was too risky?
-Are you worried that business-critical data in Assembla will get corrupted during the transition?
+Are you worried that business-critical data in Assembla will get corrupted or even lost during the conversion?

-Jira does offer a number of standard add-ons to make certain migrations easier, but unfortunately it does not offer a tool for migrating Assembla.
+Jira already offers a number of standard add-ons to make certain migrations easier.
+Unfortunately, it does not offer a tool for migrating Assembla (bummer).

-However, **you are now in luck!** By using the Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project without loss and/or corruption of data.
+However, **you are now in luck!** By using the Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project without loss or corruption of data.

-By making use of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [Jira API](https://docs.atlassian.com/jira/REST/cloud/), both environments are hooked up in order to make all necessary data transformations.
+By making use of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [Jira API](https://docs.atlassian.com/jira/REST/cloud/), both environments are hooked up in order to make all necessary data transformations run smoothly and automatically.

 Most of the actions can be done automatically via a pipeline of scripts.
 Just define the required parameters in the `.env` configuration file, and you are ready to go.

-Some manual actions are required since the Jira API does not support all the required data transformations, but these actions are minimal.
-It is very important NOT to skip these manual changes, as the successful migration depends on them.
+Some manual actions are required since the Jira API does not support all of the required data transformations.
+But these actions are few and clearly documented below.
+It is very important NOT to skip these manual actions because a successful migration depends on them being done.

-It is best to start with a fresh installation, e.g. one in which the desired project has not yet been created.
-Otherwise, unexpected problems may occur.
-Also note that in addition to a new project, all the Assembla users are also created.
+It is best to start with a fresh installation, e.g. one in which the desired project has not yet been created and no users present.
+Otherwise, unexpected problems might occur.
+A quick scan is made to detect if a given project already exists.
+If not then the new project is created for you, as well as all of the Assembla users who have not yet been created.

-Although the documentation states that the Jira API for hosted server is nearly identical to the cloud, there are some subtle, tricky differences that can bite you when you least expect.
+Although the official Atlassian documentation states that the Jira API for hosted server is nearly identical to the cloud server, there are some subtle, tricky differences that can bite you when you least expect.

-Don't worry, if you read all of the instructions below and do not skip anything, these annoying differences should not affect you.
+Don't worry, if you read all of the instructions below, follow them carefully without skipping anything, you can avoid these annoying bumps on the road on your way to a successful migration.

 Need help?
 Look [here](https://github.com/kgish/assembla-to-jira-migration#support).